Cumberland/Cumbria County Council Homes

 |71 Wastwater Avenue, Workington|

-Composite list of children's establishments run (at some time in their history) by Cumberland/Cumbria County Council.
+Children's establishments run at some time in their history by Cumberland/Cumbria County Council.

 - Home for Boys, Englethwaite Hall, Armathwaite